-All homes have their own unique odors and smells that reflect the nature of the home and the lives of those living in it.
-Sometimes, environmental factors also play a large role in the odor each house exhibits.
-One such factor is the weather.
+Every home has it’s own unique odors and smells that reflect the nature of the home and those living in it.
+Sometimes, environmental factors also play a large role in the odor.
+For example, the weather.
 During heavy rain and seasonal changes, some houses begin to emit that “musty smell” that can make the home much less pleasant.

-- Any water leak (plumbing, roof, walls, basement)
+- Any water leak (plumbing, roof, walls, basement, etc.)

 - Air conditioning units or drain lines